LSchultz114/emew_spearmint/README.md

 ## Final Protocol
 The ME pushes the string "DONE" to the OUT queue to indicate that the algorithm has completed.
 It will subsequently push the message "Refer to results.dat file in python/wolfe directory" into the OUT queue and complete.

-**Note:** in the provided ME repository, `wolfe` is the name of the file containing the config.json file necessary for the spearmint-lite to run.
+**Note:** in the provided ME repository, `wolfe` is the name of the file containing the config.json file necessary for the spearmint-lite to run as well as where the final results file will be placed.
 This can be changed.

 ## Testing ME model